kienngoxuan/Speaker-diarization/README.md

   - Open ```main.py``` and paste your token into the ```HUGGING_FACE_TOKEN``` variable.

 # ❔ What the code does
-1: This code will matching speaker between the hypothesis prediction versus ground_truth file

-2: It will display the conversation of each file if you add this code (since I only need DER so I don't put it in my code)
+1: Matching Speakers Between Hypothesis and Ground Truth (with Logical Mapping)

+- This code normalizes speaker labels in the hypothesis for easier comparison with ground truth but does not explicitly align speaker identities.
+The DER metric handles speaker permutation when comparing.

+2: You can Display the Conversation Using Whisper (Optional)
 ```python
 model = whisper.load_model("tiny.en")
 # Audio file path (from your example)